Chronic kidney disease (CKD) and tube feeding

 Some children with CKD may struggle to eat or drink enough for appropriate growth and development.
-Tube feeding can be a positive step towards making sure a child gets the nutrition and fluids they need.
+Tube feeding can be a positive step towards making sure a child gets the nutrition and fluid they need.

 Tube feeding can help to reduce the pressure on parents or carers.
 If a child is struggling to meet their nutritional requirements with oral diet, it can be reassuring to know they can supplement the diet with formula when needed.
 The feeding tube can be used in the short or long term if needed.
 The medical team, especially the dietitian, is there to provide support and education about tube feeding.